GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 #### Sharing with GitLive

 Sharing with the built-in codeshare and then realise you need the extra power of Live Share?
-No problem, you can switch from the built-in codeshare to Live Share at anytime in VS Code.
+No problem, you can switch from the built-in codeshare to Live Share at any time in VS Code.

 ![Codeshare Livesharing](/uploads/codeshare-livesharing.jpeg "Codeshare Livesharing"){:class="screenshot"}

 #### Joining a Live Share Session

-When your teammates starts codesharing via LiveShare or CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.
+When your teammate starts codesharing via LiveShare or CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.

 ![Live Share Open Editor](/uploads/codeshare-liveshare-open-editor.jpg "Live Share Open Editor"){:class="screenshot"}